ben-gibson/GitLink/README.md

 Development
 -------------------------------------------------------------------------------

-Execute an IntelliJ IDEA instance with the plugin you're developing installed
+Update the permissions:

      $ chmod +x ./gradlew

+Execute an IntelliJ IDEA instance with the plugin you're developing installed:

     $ ./gradlew runIdea

-Run the tests
+Run the tests:

-    $ chmod +x ./gradlew
     $ ./gradlew test

 Usage
 -------------------------------------------------------------------------------

-After installing, adjust the settings to match your remote repository provider
+After installing the plugin set your remote host in the preferences:

       Preferences → Other Settings → Remote Repository Mapper

-Make sure you have registered your projects root under the version control settings.
+Make sure you have registered your projects root under the version control preferences:

       Preferences → Version Control (see unregistered roots)

-Open a file that is under git version control in the editor
+Open a project file that is under Git version control in the editor:

       View → Open in Git host

-The current checked out branch is used unless it does not track a remote branch, in which case it defaults to using master.
+The current branch is used unless it does not exist in the remote host in which case it defaults to using the master branch.
-The resulting link can be copied to the clipboard depending on your settings.
+The resulting link can be copied to the clipboard depending on your plugin preferences.

 Change log
 -------------------------------------------------------------------------------